 - A gentle oil massage is a proven way of reducing baby body hair.
 Repeat it twice a day in the morning and evening for best results.
 The use of olive oil is also highly recommended.

 - Mix turmeric powder, milk and sandalwood powder into a paste and apply it before bathing the baby.
 Focus on areas that have a greater concentration of lanugo.
-Massage the mixture gently while it’s still a paste and then wash it off with lukewarm water.
+Massage the mixture gently while it’s still a paste, and then wash it off with lukewarm water.

 - Take two tablespoons of wheat flour and mix it with one tablespoon of gram flour.
 Create a ball of dough by adding water to it.
 Gently roll and rub this dough over your baby’s body before a bath, and you will notice a visible difference.

 - Mix 2 to 3 tablespoons of ground lentils and 1 to 2 teaspoons of ground almonds in half a cup of milk and apply this mixture on the skin.
-Leave it for a while (till it starts drying) and then bathe your baby.
+Leave it for a while (till it starts drying), and then bathe your baby.
 You may dampen the baby’s skin and gently scrub the mixture applied on his skin before his bath.
 Again, avoid rubbing vigorously to prevent rashes.

 Usually, lanugo sheds by itself in a few weeks.
 If it does not shed, you may try one of the ways given above.
 If the hair stays put in spite of trying these remedies, it is most probably because of conditions like Congenital Adrenal Hyperplasia (CAH), anorexia or bulimia.
 So, when you notice the layer isn’t falling off, here’s what you can do.

-What to Do If Lanugo Or Newborn Baby’s Body Hair Does Not Shed
+What to Do If Lanugo or Newborn Baby’s Body Hair Does Not Shed?

-You should immediately consult your doctor if you see that your baby hasn’t shed the body hair in the first six months.
+You should immediately consult your doctor if you see that your baby hasn’t shed body hair in the first six months.
 Keep an eye on the colour of the hair.
 Waiting for the hair to shed naturally is the first option; however, if your child is suffering from Congenital Adrenal Hyperplasia (CAH), bulimia or anorexia, he will need medical intervention at the earliest.

 While lanugo isn’t a major condition, mothers should always voice their concerns to their paediatrician, who can address them and suggest remedies/treatments as deemed necessary.
 If the baby’s lanugo is growing darker by the day or the shedding has stopped, consult a paediatrician immediately.
 Also, if the lanugo persists until the child is a few years old, it could be due to an eating disorder and should not be ignored.